 I pursued a PhD focused on complexity theory in part to better understand how the emergence of the Internet and the massive increase in computing technology and human interconnectivity might impact the rate at which humans address challenging social and environmental problems.
 The problem-solving abilities of complex networks are directly tied to the rate and quality of information discovery, and the rate that this information can be transmitted through the network (Camezine et al. 2003.
 Self-organization in Biological Systems).
 When ecology is viewed from a network-science perspective, I believe it is clear that solving the pressing ecological challenges of our times requires (1) an exponential increase in the quantity and complexity of data that we are able collect and analyze, and (2) highly accessible, networked data sharing tools that provide researchers with the means to rapidly build off of current and previous work.

 The rapid rate of technological change gives us the opportunity to develop low-cost data discovery tools that can be widely used by others to advance phenomics across scales.
 At the landscape and field site scale, the analysis tools and camera systems developed for greenhouse work can be adapted to provide high-resolution “near-remote sensing” data streams to improve novel landscape monitoring capabilities and enhance existing data streams.
 This will enable us to examine population structure and target outlier populations for genetic analysis.
 My work with the Borevitz Lab represents where I can best apply my unique research skills in new technology development, advanced numeric modeling and data analysis to addressing core scientific questions in phenology and plant developmental genetics.

-- TraitCapture – a “seeds to traits” pipeline for high throughput phenotyping of plants in growth chambers and glasshouses with automated capture from DSLR’s and automated image segmentation and analysis of 2100 plants continuously
+- TraitCapture – is “seeds to traits” pipeline for high throughput phenotyping of plants in growth chambers and glasshouses with automated capture from DSLR’s and automated image segmentation and analysis of 2100 plants continuously

-- In the growth chambers we are developing the “SpectralPhenoClimatron” (SPC), a retrofitted Conviron growth chamber with 7-band multispectral LED lights, multiple high resolution cameras and dynamic growth conditions and lighting conditions.
+- In the growth chambers we have developed the “SpectralPhenoClimatron” (SPC) – retrofitted Conviron growth chambers with 7 or 10-band multispectral LED lights, multiple DSLR cameras and dynamic environmental and lighting conditions.